cowniflow/TLM/README.md

 ### plotting.py

 This script creates timeseries plot of lake and drained area fractions; as well as a gif of each ensemble run.

+## Running the scripts

+### run_parametarization.sh

+Shell script to execute parameterization.py.
+Needs following input:
+- A: size of the study region
+- lake_file: path and file name for the data file with lake areas (.nc)
+- climate_data: path and file name for the file with data for one climate varialbe (.txt)
+- subset_file (OPTIONAL): path and file name for file with lake IDs for an area within lake_file area (.shp)
+- drainage_gile (OPTIONAL): path and file name for file with drainage events in form of Chen et al 2023 (.shp)

+### run_tlm.sh

+Shell script to execute model.py and plotting.py.
+Needs following input:
+- variant: variant of the model; Options: 1, 2
+- A: size of the simulated region
+- frac_lim: maximum possible water / depression fraction limit
+- T: time span of simulation in years
+- dt: time step of simulation in years
+- e_nr: number of ensemble runs
+- par_script: path and file name for the python script with parameter functions (e.g. clim_param_func.py)
+- file_ini_lakes: path and file name for file with initialization data (.nc)
+- subset_lakes (OPTIONAL): path and file name for file with IDs for an area within file_ini_lakes (.shp)
+- file_forcing: path and file name with forcing data, i.e. one climate variable

 ## Folder structure